Counselling, Psychotherapy, Embodied Movement Psychotherapy and Supervision

 English & Greek speaking

-Many issues people have with ordinary living, personal relationships, their place in the world or with their education can be helped by counselling and psychotherapy.
+Many issues people have with ordinary living, personal relationships, their place in the world or with their education can be helped by psychotherapy.

 These are some of the reasons why you might consider embarking on a therapy journey: